eoss-om-communitycalls/awesome-os-sustainability/README.md

 # awesome-os-sustainability
 Curated List of Awesome Resources for Sustaining Open Source Projects

+**Contributors:** Laura Ación,  Jasmine Baker, Oliver Beckstein, Robert Castelo, Karmen Condic-Jurkic, Beth Duckles, Jonah Duckles, Kate Hertweck, SherAaron Hurt, Fernando Pérez, Daniela Saderi, Reshama Shaikh, Dan Sholler, Stéfan van der Walt

+Based on discussions in this community call, we found that sustainability challenges and sustainability strategies differ at various stages of open source and open science project evolution.
+This resource is an attempt to gather together awesome resources that can help project leaders as they navigate these stages.

+We see (at least) four main phases for projects based on discussions:
+ 1) Ideation/Pre-Formation, 2) Forming Organizations or Teams, 3) Growing/Expanding the Organization or team 4) Institutionalizing and Maintaining

+This curated list of awesome resources is an effort to gather resources from around the web that can be helpful to leaders as they navigate each of these areas.

 ## Ideation / Pre-formation

 *I have an idea for a tool that solves a problem, how do I build it?*